 According to Crowns and Colonies: European Monarchies and Overseas Empires by Robert Aldrich, Cindy McCreery, The British came into possession of the throne and possibly the crown during the overthrow of Vikrama Rajasinha; Ehelepola, hoping one day to don the crown himself, appears to have been instrumental in their acquisition.
 Soldiers confiscated the King’s sword and sword-belt when he was captured, and several tore earrings of the queens.
 With the pillage of the royal palace, the British procured more of the King’s treasury.
 Some items no doubt remained in private possession, but a large horde arrived in Britain – under what conditions remains unknown and were sold at public auction in London in 1820, the items detailed in a ‘catalogue of a splendid and valuable collection of jewelry, forming the regalia of the King of Kandy, the whole of the purest massive gold’.
 Among the items were armour, armlets and bracelets, gemstones, a dagger, gold buttons, rings, shells, boxes, chains, a jewelled chair and other objects, which, the catalogue said, euphemistically, had been presented by His Majesty to the captors for whose benefit they will be sold.

-According to Sunday Times, September 24, 2006, Compulsory service known as Rajakariya was prevalent in Sri Lanka ever since the monarchy was established in the Anuradhapura period.
+According to Sunday Times, September 24, 2006, compulsory service known as Rajakariya was prevalent in Sri Lanka ever since the monarchy was established in the Anuradhapura period.
 It was a service done free for the king.
 In other words the king forced the people to work for him without payment.
 Rajakariya was used in the construction of the huge irrigation tanks.
 Certain services were based on caste.
 By the time of the Kandyan era, the people were very unhappy with this system.
 The building of the Kandy Lake and the Pattirippuwa (octagonal tower) around 1806 A.D, were done using forced labour.
 They added greatly to the beauty of the Kandy town.
 But the people felt they were done at the cost of much suffering to them and increased the unpopularity of the king.
 Temple lands were exempted from this service.
 By the 17th and 18th centuries, Rajakariya was used for public works such as the construction of roads, bridges and tanks.
 During the British administration, they too used the system to their advantage.
 They made it more efficient and more profitable.
 However, certain officials viewed it as obnoxious to British principles of justice.
 Ultimately Rajakariya was abolished on September 28, 1832 during Governor Sir Robert Wilmot Horton's time.

 The Royal Palace Of The Mahanuwara Rajadhaniya

-The Royal Palace of the Mahanuwara Rajadhaniya (Kingdom of Kandy) was the last Royal Residence of His Majesty King Sri Vikrama Rajasinha (1798-1815).
+The Royal Palace of the Mahanuwara Rajadhaniya (Kingdom of Kandy) was the last Royal Residence of King Sri Vikrama Rajasinha (1798-1815).
 The Palace is situated to the North of the Dalada Maligawa Temple in Kandy.
 The first Royal Palace in Senkadagala was built by King Vickramabahu III of Gampola (1357-1374) on the advice of a Brahmin who selected the site as a lucky ground for a Capital city.
 The original palace has been burnt and destroyed several times and it was rebuilt by subsequent kings.
 In ancient times the Royal Palace was called “Maha Wasala” or “Maligawa”.
 The section of the Royal Palace facing the Natha Devale is said to be the oldest part.
 During King Vimala Dharma Suriya I (1592-1603) was also his royal residence and he made various improvements to the Royal Palace.

 During the reign of King Senarat (1603-1634), the Portuguese attacked the Kingdom of Kandy and destroyed the Royal Palace.
 King Rajasinghe II who accented to the throne in 1637 rebuilt it and all the subsequent kings used this as their Royal Residence.
 After the British invasion in 1815 the Royal Palace of the Kingdom of Kandy was used by the British Government Agent Sir John D'Oyly and his successors have continued to use it as their official residence.
-Only the front entrance of the royal palace with a few buildings remaining and today it is preserved as an archeological museum.
+Only the front entrance of the royal palace with a few buildings remaining and today it is preserved as an archaeological museum.

 The Remains of the Royal Palace

 Palle Wasala where the Queens stayed and “Meda Wasala” (Middle Place) where the other close relatives of the King lived.
-The queens chambers, quarters of the royal concubines, the council chamber and the armoury are now being used as museums depicting the exhibits of the Kandyan era.
+The queen's chambers, quarters of the royal concubines, the council chamber and the armoury are now being used as museums depicting the exhibits of the Kandyan era.

 See Meduru Kavuluwa